Nel-S/discord-rag-chatbot/README.md

 <!-- - the theoretical ability to return messages in other languages, should anyone be [willing to add translations](src/translations.py). -->

 ## Installation and Setup
-1. Visit [Discord's Developer portal](https://discord.com/developers/applications) and create a bot.
-When invited to servers, it must have `Send message`, `Read message history`, and `Manage reactions` permissions.
+1. Visit [Discord's Developer Portal](https://discord.com/developers/applications), create a bot, and enable Message Content Intent for it.
+When invited to servers, the bot must have `Send message`, `Read message history`, and `Manage reactions` permissions.
 Copy and save its bot token.
 2. *Optional: Visit [Groq](https://console.groq.com/keys) and create an API key.*
 3. Install [Python 3.10 or above](https://www.python.org/downloads) alongside its pip package manager.
 4. Clone or download+extract this repository.